locize/blog/source/_posts/what-is-software-localization.md

 Once completed, you will then need to copy the translations into your software and begin to testing it in every locality you are targeting.
 When you are certain that the software is working as designed and free from bugs, it can then be released to the public.

 ## Do you need localization of software?
-Now you know the answer to the question, “What is 10n?” the next decision is to decide whether it is right for you.
-If your software is being targeted for a specific community or a select region, then localization might not be required.
+Now you know the answer to the question, “What is l10n?” the next decision is to decide whether it is right for you.
+If your software is being targeted for a specific community or a selected region, then localization might not be required.

 However, if you are looking to expand into wider communities or give yourself the opportunity to do that at a later date, then it should be something you should consider.
-Even if you are not considering an international move just yet, you should prep as much as you can during the build stage.
+Even if you are not considering an international move just yet, you should prepare as much as you can during the development stage.

 The industry you work in should also be a major consideration. <b>Software localization should be a major consideration</b> for those working in the e-commerce, legal, or governmental sectors.
 Of course, it is not just limited to these sectors, so make sure you consider both your current and future requirements when deciding if you need l10n.